NormanDunbar/ArchiveExtractor/README.rst

 ---------------
 The structure table begins at offset 20 bytes on from the start of the gap.

 The structure table has a standard 8 byte header, but it doesn't appear to be used.
-The entries in the structure table after the unused header are as follows:
+The entries in the structure table after the unused header are 20 bytes, laid out as follows:

 +----------+--------------------------------------------+
 | 13 bytes | Field name.
 Space padded.                  |